babakc/aws-building-for-execs/workshop/content/glueing_all_together/glueing_all_together.md

 weight = 2
 +++

-1. Navigate to the AWS Lambda service in the console
+1. Navigate to the **AWS Lambda** service in the console.

-2. Click Create function and specify the following:
+2. Click **Create function** and specify the following:

-    - Function name: orderLambda-team#
+    - Function name: {{<copypaste id="tooltiptext0" text="orderLambda-team#">}}

-    - Runtime: Python 3.7 – This is the language we’ll be writing our business logic in
+    - Runtime: **Python 3.8** – This is the language we’ll be writing our business logic in

-    - Execution role: Use an existing role: LambdaOrdersRole – This provides our Lambda function programmatic access to our machine learning model and IoT drones for delivery
+    - Execution role: Use an existing role: **LambdaOrdersRole** – This provides our Lambda function programmatic access to our machine learning model and IoT drones for delivery

 3. Select **Create function**.